orkes-io/docs/docs/developer-guides/passing-inputs-to-task-in-conductor.md

 "key": "${workflow.input.somekey}"
 ```

-This expression defines a property called **key**, with a value derived from the input parameter __somekey__ provided to the current workflow
+This expression defines a property called **key**, with a value derived from the input parameter __somekey__ provided to the current workflow.

 </TabItem>
 <TabItem value="Task Outputs" label="Task Outputs"  className={"paddedContent"}>